benmvp/slides/2023/ato/nextjs.md

 - Around Next 9 (2019), Next started emphasizing pre-rendering at build time
 - So not only could we render server-side...
-  - but before the server even started
+  - but also before the server even started
 - Ever since then, Next has been adding more functionality...
   - to provide us more and more ways to render the pages within our apps
 - So I want to take our remaining time to showcase a few of the more popular rendering strategies